atlasastronomer/weave-database/README.md

 7. In backend directory:
    - Ensure you are in backend directory
    - Create .env file
-   - Enviornment variables are identical to the ones in the frontend directory, only replace VITE_PORT with PORT
+   - Environment variables are identical to the ones in the frontend directory, only replace VITE_PORT with PORT
      - MONGO_URI=mongodb+srv://<username>:<password>@<cluster-url>/ (use connection string obtained from step 4)
      - PORT=3001
      - SECRET=your_secret_key (Replace <secret> with a secret string)